sigino/CarmaLinkAPI/terminology.md

 On-Board Diagnostics as defined by SAE J1979

 **Optional Parameter**
 This field can contain a list of strings to optionally add extra parameters to a report.
-The parameters allowed are specific to each report.

 **Optional Condition**
 This field can contain a list of strings to specify optional conditions on which to trigger a report.
 The conditions allowed are specified to each report.